 What kind of salt do you use in a hot tub?

-You can’t use normal table salt for a saltwater sanitation system.
+Again, you can’t use normal table salt for a saltwater sanitation system.

 Rock salt, table salt, and ice melt are all common forms of salt.
 These three common salt types contain impurities and additives which can damage plates in your salt generator.